 Every legal claim, whether it’s based on fraud, breach of contract, or another issue, comes with a statute of limitations.
 This is a strict filing deadline that varies depending on several factors, including the type of claim, your state’s specific laws, the nature of the purchase, and the point at which you discovered the problem.

 If you miss this window, your claim may be permanently barred, no matter how valid or serious it may be.
-That’s why it’s important to act promptly and consult with an attorney to understand your timeline.
+That’s why it’s essential to act promptly and consult with an attorney to understand your timeline.

 Evidence Preservation Challenges